gardener/gardener/docs/concepts/controller-manager.md

 #### ["Quota" Reconciler](../../pkg/controllermanager/controller/shoot/quota)

-This reconciler might auto-delete shoot clusters in case their referenced `SecretBinding` is itself referencing a `Quota` with `.spec.clusterLifetimeDays != nil`.
+This reconciler might auto-delete shoot clusters in case their referenced `SecretBinding` or `CredentialsBinding` is itself referencing a `Quota` with `.spec.clusterLifetimeDays != nil`.
 If the shoot cluster is older than the configured lifetime, then it gets deleted.
 It maintains the expiration time of the `Shoot` in the value of the `shoot.gardener.cloud/expiration-timestamp` annotation.
 This annotation might be overridden, however only by at most twice the value of the `.spec.clusterLifetimeDays`.